status-im/nimbus-eth2/docs/the_nimbus_book/src/infura-guide.md

 > **Note:** In a previous version of the software it wasn't possible to manually override the web3 endpoint when running `make zinken` or `make medalla`.
-For the instructions below to work, make sure you've updated to the latest version of the software (run `git pull && make update` from the `master` branch of the `nim-beacon-chain` repository).
+For the instructions below to work, make sure you've updated to the latest version of the software (run `git pull && make update` from the `master` branch of the `nimbus-eth2` repository).

 ### 1. Visit Infura.io